 - You can now proceed to the end of the Wizard and click Install and wait for the installation to complete.

 Setting up the FTP site and users:

-For the purpose of this tutorial we’re going to set up a standalone FTP server simply for the upload and download of files.
+For this tutorial, we're going to set up a standalone FTP server simply to upload and download files.

-- When you reach the Authetication and Authorization Information stage of the Wizard you should select Basic Authentication and make sure Anonymous is deselected.
-At this step you also select which users are allowed to connect and with what permissions.
-In a basic server setup you would select Administrator as the user.
-Don’t select Anonymous users.
+- When you reach the Authentication and Authorization Information stage of the Wizard, you should select Basic Authentication and make sure Anonymous is deselected.
+At this step, you also select which users are allowed to connect and with what permissions.
+In a basic server setup, you would select Administrator as the user.
+Don't select Anonymous users.
 You can also select other users if you have added them.

 - Reboot the server.

-You’ve now completed setting up FTP through IIS in Windows server.
-When you login using your local FTP client you will use the IP address as the hostname, Administrator as the user and the current Administrator password.
+You've now completed setting up FTP through IIS in the Windows server.
+When you log in using your local FTP client, you will use the IP address as the hostname, Administrator as the user, and the current Administrator password.